CyrusChan7/Personal-Scripts/python3/gw2_auto_invite/README.md

 #### **Usage:**
 1. Open the `names.txt` file.
-2. Replace the existing names with the names of the people that you wish to invite.
+2. Replace the existing names with the names of the people that you wish to invite. (**Note:** The format must remain the same, one name per line.)
-3. Run `main.py` as an administrator.
+3. Save `names.txt` and close the file.

-    **Note:** The format must remain the same, one name per line.
+4. Run `main.py` as an administrator.

-#### **Programs required** (make sure to run as administrator as it involves interacting with another program):
+#### **Programs required:**
 - Python 3
 - Visual Studio Code (Optional)
 - Guild Wars 2

 #### **Python library dependencies:**
-- pyautogui
+- pyautogui 0.9.52
-- pydirectinput
+- pydirectinput 1.0.4

-#### **TODO:**
+- tqdm 4.59.0

-- Add more error handling
+You may choose to install the libraries all at the same time using the command `pip3 install -r requirements.txt`, or install them one by one manually.

-- Add more comments and documentation (Sphinx)
+#### **To-do:**
-- Add random/ non-random invite toggle
+None currently, but I am always open to suggestions.